cardano-scaling/hydra/README.md

-# Hydra
+# Hydra Proof of Concept (POC)

-To be awesome.
+A repository for our colorful prototypes and experiments.

 ## Development